FoxLisk/RetroSpeedBot/README.md

 This is an IntelliJ Idea project.
 You don't necessarily need to use that but it'll make your life easier.

-You'll need access to the App Token, and then to set it in `.env`.
+You'll need access to the App Token, and then to set it in your environment as `DISCORD_TOKEN="<the token>"`.
 You can get this by asking me (FoxLisk) and getting added to the discord developer team.
 I suppose you could also use this code to run a different bot with a different token, if that were your idea of a good time.